jaisriramr/java-concurrency/readme.md

-# Concurrent File Processing System
+# Concurrent File Processing System (XLSX to External API Integration)

-A scalable and resilient file-processing microservice built using Spring Boot.
-It supports handling multiple XLSX file uploads simultaneously and processes the payloads from each file in parallel using thread pools.
-It also communicates with external APIs and includes robust retry mechanisms and monitoring.
+A scalable and resilient microservice built using Spring Boot to process uploaded `.xlsx` files in parallel.
+Ideal for systems that need to integrate with third-party APIs per record, such as lead ingestion, catalog syncing, or data enrichment pipelines.

 ---

 ## 🚀 Features

+### 📂 File Handling
-- Accepts multiple XLSX file uploads via REST API
+- Accepts multiple `.xlsx` uploads via REST API **in a single request**
 - Parses and processes XLSX data concurrently

-- Handles external API calls per record
+### ⚙️ Concurrency and Resilience
+- Thread pool-based processing with `@Async`
-- Rate limiting using Redis
+- Rate limiting via Redis (token bucket algorithm)
-- Resilience with retries, circuit breaker, and time limiter
-- Retry queue persistence using Redis
+- Retry handling using Redis-backed queues
+- Resilience with Resilience4j: Retry, TimeLimiter, CircuitBreaker

+### 📈 Monitoring and Deployment
-- Custom metrics via Prometheus + Grafana
+- Custom metrics using Prometheus and Grafana
-- Dockerized deployment for production readiness
+- Dockerized for production-readiness
+- Redis and Prometheus bundled in `docker-compose.yml`

 ---

-## 🏗️ System Design Overview

-### ⚙️ Architecture
+## 🧩 Architecture & Workflow

 ```plaintext
 +------------------+       +----------------+       +----------------+